Buckingham High School “Beavers”

 Description automatically generated

 We do have a photo of the Buckingham High School Class of 1901.
 This would seem to tell us that Buckingham High School was in service in the late 1800s.
-Our guess is that Buckingham School offered a two or three-year course of high school study from the late 1800s through the 1940s.
-The high school portion of the school was likely closed in the late 1940s.
-Children were then likely to go to high school in nearby Hercher, or possibly Reddick.
+Our guess is that Buckingham School offered a two or three-year course of high school study from the late 1800s through the early 1900s.
+The high school portion of the school was likely closed around that time.
+Today the children of Buckinham attend school in nearby Herscher..

-The fate of the Buckingham School building built in 1930 is being sought.
+The fate of the Buckingham School building built in 1930 is a good one.
+The building is still standing and currently (as of Feb.
+2026) in use as a private residence.

 Buckingham High School Quick Facts